Current doctoral students

 E-mail: emma@ull.edu

-Research Interest: My research at the University of Louisiana at Lafayette focuses on the taxonomy of the brachyuran crab family Pinnotheridae, commonly known as pea crabs.
-At present I am focused primarily on the phylogenetic relationships at all levels (i.e. from family to species) within the group.
-In addition, I am interested in aspects of evolutionary ecology, especially in marine ecosystems; therefore, additional aspects of my research focus on the evolutionary ecology of some selected pinnotherids.
+Research Interest: My research at the University of Louisiana at Lafayette was focused on the taxonomy of the brachyuran crab family Pinnotheridae, commonly known as pea crabs.
+This work focused primarily on the phylogenetic relationships at all levels (i.e. from family to species) within the group.
+In addition, I am interested in aspects of evolutionary ecology, especially in marine ecosystems; therefore, additional aspects of my research focused on the evolutionary ecology of some selected pinnotherids.

 Education: